Wednesday, December 16, 2015

 Summary: The 2015 Cassini flyby of Saturn moons reveals puzzling images of red streaked Tethys, LPI's Paul Schenk says Dec.
 15 at AGU's annual fall meeting.

-Unusual red streaks arc across pitted surface of Saturn's ice-rich Tethys moon, as revealed by enhanced color mosaic of Cassini Flyby's imaging observations of Tethys' northern areas, April 2015: NASA/JPL-Caltech/Space Science Institute, Public Domain, via NASA Jet Propulsion Laboratory
+Unusual red streaks arc across pitted surface of Saturn's ice-rich Tethys moon, as revealed by enhanced color mosaic of Cassini Flyby's imaging observations of Tethys' northern areas, April 2015; credit NASA/JPL-Caltech/Space Science Institute/Lunar & Planetary Institute: May be used for any purpose without prior permission, via NASA Jet Propulsion Laboratory

 On Tuesday, Dec.
 15, at the American Geophysical Union’s annual meeting in San Francisco, Lunar and Planetary Institute staff scientist Paul Schenk says Saturn’s red streaked Tethys moon baffles scientists, who are studying images captured by Cassini’s Saturn Flyby in April and November 2015.